shuricans/habr/README.md

 - user can edit own data in his personal account on the site
 - user can view their publications in his personal account
 - added several endpoints, see current [backend-api (swagger)](http://80.78.240.245:8080/api/v1/swagger-ui/index.html#)
+> since v-1.4
+- all pages on topics work, articles of the corresponding category are displayed, new ones first
+- user can create a draft article
+- user can edit all owns articles
+- user can publish, hide and delete own articles
+- added a public user profile page, (displays user information and articles) [see admin page](http://80.78.240.245:8080/user/admin).
+- added a [search page](http://80.78.240.245:8080/search/) with sortable table (*for now with limited functionality)
+- see example search by [**#tag_test** ](http://80.78.240.245:8080/search?tag=tag_test)
+- added several endpoints, see current [backend-api (swagger)](http://80.78.240.245:8080/api/v1/swagger-ui/index.html#)
+- *main images in the article card are still fake*
 ### How run this project?
 ##### 1. First way - docker compose:
 * Be sure you have [docker](https://docs.docker.com/engine/install/) installed.